CrabNickolson/shadow_mario_plugin/README.md

 		- Stars/Coins/Item Blocks are NOT obstacles, so you do not need to regenerate the terrain for them.

 ### Config
-There is a config file at `[game folder]\BepInEx\config\com.crabnicholson.shadowmario.cfg`.
+There is a config file at `[game folder]\BepInEx\config\com.crabnickolson.shadow_mario.cfg`.
 It contains options to change Mario's gameplay and also some options to tweak performance.
 Although be careful when you modify the latter, since those can cause the game to become inoperable.

 ### Scripting
 The following MiScript commands are available: